 Every suitcase from RIMOWA’s collection is built to last you a lifetime.
-They come with the highest safety ratings, to make sure that your belongings are protected, and can easily follow you from the hottest Arabian desert to the coldest Icelandic winter.
+They come with the highest safety ratings to make sure that your belongings are protected and can easily follow you from the hottest Arabian desert to the coldest Icelandic winter.

-Star Product: RIMOWA Original
+Star product: RIMOWA Original

-Delsey: Best value luggage brand
+American Tourister: Best value luggage brand

 Samsonite: Best lightweight luggage brand

 In fact, the company gained inspiration from a brief hiatus in which they were unable, due to the war, to construct their luggage from their traditional materials.
-New, synthetic materials took precedent, and they’ve never looked back.
+New, synthetic materials took precedence, and they’ve never looked back.

-Samsonite has weathered the storms of the Great Depression, and two World Wars, and came out on top.
+Samsonite has weathered the storms of the Great Depression and two World Wars and came out on top.
 So yes, you can probably trust them to see your possessions safely through an international flight!

 Star product: Omni PC

-Victorinox: Best luggage brand for business travel
+Tumi Luggage: Best luggage brand for business travel

 AmazonBasics: Most affordable luggage brand